DDI Summer Experience

 Academic Support Initiatives – Time management comes down to choice.
 Good choices lead to better results, while poor choices lead to wasted time and energy.
 These initiatives supply students with the skills, tools, and systems that work together to help improve their productivity.
 The students will learn to accomplish more with less effort, and improve their performance while reducing stress.

-Co-Curricular Pipelines – MCAS Summer Bridge Program students will be introduced to a variety of support programs such as CSTEP and I’m First, be introduced to undergraduate research through McNair and LSAMP, and explore RIT’s connection to the city of Rochester through Asset-Based Community Development and a partnership with Into the ROC.
+Co-Curricular Pipelines – DDI Summer Experience students will be introduced to a variety of support programs such as CSTEP and I’m First, be introduced to undergraduate research through McNair and LSAMP, and explore RIT’s connection to the city of Rochester through Asset-Based Community Development and a partnership with Into the ROC.

-Participants in the MCAS Summer Bridge Program are offered housing in a residence hall on campus.
+Participants in the DDI Summer Experience are offered housing in a residence hall on campus.
 Each participant will share a double room with a roommate.
 Students are not allowed to leave residence hall rooms between11:00pm and 7:00am.

 Meal cards will be issued during check-in, with meal options for breakfast, lunch, and dinner.
 Breakfast and dinner will be served in Grace Watson Dining Hall (GWH).
 Students will receive $9.00 in debit to eat lunch at multiple campus dining locations.
 Cooking any meals in residence hall rooms is strictly prohibited.
 This includes, but is not limited to, the use of toasters, toaster ovens, hot plates, and microwave ovens.
 There will be microwave ovens available for use in the lounge areas of the residence halls.